Geometry-controlled magnon-polaritons of double magnetic films in planar cavities: Model and theoretical framework

-and region 7 is the right exterior region $x>L$.
-This seven-region decomposition will be used to formulate the bilayer scattering problem in transfer-matrix language.

-When the two films are identical, $d_1=d_2=d$, the film centers are located at
+When the two films are identical ($d_1=d_2=d$), the film centers are located at

 These positions play an important physical role because they determine whether the two films sit near cavity antinodes or cavity nodes of a given standing-wave mode.
-As a result, the same total magnetic material can produce very different effective couplings depending on the bilayer placement within the cavity.
-One of the main results of this work is precisely that the bilayer coupling enhancement is not determined by thickness alone, but also by the standing-wave geometry sampled by the two films.
+As a result, the same total magnetic material can produce very different effective couplings depending on the double layer placement within the cavity.

-The cavity walls are modeled, as in the benchmark planar theory, as partially transmitting interfaces characterized by a single opacity parameter $\Delta$ \cite{Cao2015ExchangeMagnonPolaritons}.
-The detailed wall scattering amplitudes will be introduced in Sec.~\ref{subsec:j0_scattering}, together with the full cavity transmission coefficient.
-At the level of geometry, the important point is that the bilayer extension preserves the same cavity-wall description as the one-film benchmark.
-In this sense, the present theory is not a different cavity model, but a direct two-film generalization of the same planar scattering framework.

-A central consistency requirement follows immediately from the relation between the one-film and two-film geometries.
+The cavity walls are modeled, as in the benchmark planar theory, as partially transmitting interfaces characterized by a single opacity parameter $\Delta$~\cite{Cao2015ExchangeMagnonPolaritons}.
+A crucial consistency requirement follows immediately from the relation between the one-film and two-film geometries.
 If a single benchmark film of thickness $d$ is divided into two identical half-thickness films,

-then the bilayer should collapse to the original one-film configuration.
+then the double layer should collapse to the original one-film configuration.
 At the geometric level, Eq.~\eqref{eq:half_half_geometry_condition} gives

-which is exactly the single-film spacer length in Eq.~\eqref{eq:singlefilm_spacer}.
-This observation will later become an exact scattering-theory identity and will serve as the key internal validation check of the bilayer formalism.

-The first part of this paper focuses on the validated macrospin or paramagnetic limit $J=0$, where each magnetic film behaves as a single effective magnonic scatterer and the cavity problem can be formulated as a full bilayer extension of the planar single-film scattering theory \cite{Cao2015ExchangeMagnonPolaritons}.
-After establishing and validating that framework, we then introduce a reduced exchange-bilayer theory for $J\neq 0$, in which each magnetic film supports a ladder of odd standing-spin-wave resonances and each standing-wave family can form its own bilayer bright and dark channels.
-This two-stage structure is important conceptually: the $J=0$ theory provides the fully controlled scattering backbone of the manuscript, while the $J\neq 0$ theory extends the same physical picture into the exchange-driven multimode regime.